Mathye-Simon/Rock-Paper-Scissors/README(If you want).md

 Status:
 I am currently thinking of how to effectively check who wins and who loses.
 The first one I dealt with is the draw, which i just check if playerMove and computerMove are the same.
 Now, check if playermove = for example rock and computerMove = scissors player wins, playerScore += 1.
 Tested and it works so I will do the same logic for scissors and paper.
-One problem is that the score resets after each game
+One problem is that the score resets after each game.

+Polished the code and added logic for other options.
+Turns out I dont even have to compare computerMove and playerMove!
+I figured that since I already know that when playerMove = for eg paper then if computerMove = eg scissors then computer wins.
+So I didnt have to compare I just use that concept for other moves as well!